 We consider the model \[ \ddy{u}{t} = L u + h(\vec{x},t), \] where \(u(\vec{x},t)\) depends on some \(m\)-dimensional vector \(\vec{x} \in\mathbb{R}^m\), and for which \(t>0\).
 The operator \(L :\mathbb{R}^m\rightarrow \mathbb{R}^m\) is an \(m\)-dimensional spatial operator.

 The aim will be to assume some solution in the form: \[ u(\vec{x},t) = \sum_{\vec{n}\in \mathbb{N}^m} c_{\vec{n}}(t) y_{\vec{n}}(\vec{x}), \] where the \(y_n\) satisfy the eigen-equation \[ Ly_{\vec{n}}(\vec{x}) = -\lambda y_{\vec{n}}(\vec{x}). \] In essence we end up with the exact same recipe as we did in the one-dimensional case.
 The big difference is it is generally much harder to find the set of functions \(y_n\).
-But there are some very relevant special cases we can look at.
-Before they do, there is an important point to make.
+On this I have some good news!

-Look at propositions 2.1 and 2.2.
+Look at propositions 2.1 and 2.2. and the statement of the Fredholm alternative.
 Note they never actually need the fact \(L\) is one dimensional and that: \[ \] Just linearity and the existence of a well defined inner product.
 They apply as well in \(n\)dimensions!
 In this case consider a domain \(\mathcal{D}\in \mathbb{R}^n\).
-We define the inner product for two smooth scalar functions \(u(\vec{x})\) and \(v(\vec{x})\) to be: \[ \left<u(\vec{x}),v(\vec{x})\right> = \int_{\mathcal{D}}u(\vec{x})\overline{v(\vec{x})}\mathrm{d} V \] where \(\mathrm{d}V\) is the volume element.
+We define the inner product for two smooth scalar functions \(u(\vec{x})\) and \(v(\vec{x})\) to be: \[ \left<u(\vec{x}),v(\vec{x})\right> = \int_{\mathcal{D}}u(\vec{x})\overline{v(\vec{x})}\mathrm{d} V \] where \(\mathrm{d}V\) is the volume element (this can be extended to a weighting function also).
 This gives an adjoint definition: \[ \left<L u,v\right> = \left<u,L^*v\right> \] which applies to the propositions, and indeed works for the Fredholm Alternative.

-Lets try a simple example of finding the adjoint.
+Let’s try a simple example of finding the adjoint.

 2.6.5 Solving n-d eigenvalue problems on box domains.